-Cosmogenic isotopes are rare isotopes created when a high-energy cosmic ray interacts with the nucleus of an atom in the Earth's atmosphere.
-The two principal products are ${}^{10}Be$ and ${}^{14}C$.
+Cosmogenic isotopes radionuclides are rare isotopes created when a high-energy cosmic ray interacts with the nucleus of an atom in the Earth's atmosphere.
+The two principal products types used in long-term solar studies are ${}^{10}Be$ and ${}^{14}C$.
 Here, we focus principally on the former, since it is more directly relatable to cosmic ray intensities (Steinhilber et al. 2012).
-High-energy galactic cosmic ray particles impact atmospheric nitrogen or oxygen, producing ${}^{10}Be$, which then become attached to aerosols.
+High-energy galactic cosmic ray particles impact primarily atmospheric nitrogen or oxygen, producing ${}^{10}Be$, which then become attached to aerosols.
 Depending on where the ${}^{10}Be$ is produced it may take from weeks (troposphere) to a year or two (stratosphere) before being deposited in the polar ice caps.
 Since climate/precipitation effects can modulate the ${}^{10}Be$ concentrations within the ice, care must be taken when interpreting the records as a measure of cosmic ray intensities.
 The general consensus, however, is that ${}^{10}Be$ records provide, primarily, a measure of production rates (Usoskin 2008).

 In panel (c) of Figure 1 we show the ${}^{10}Be$ record as reported by Berggren et al. (2009).
 The individual circles are yearly measurements of concentration.
 The black/blue curve represents an 11-year running average.
 We note several points.
 First, the solar cycle is clearly seen, particularly after 1895 (the beginning of the "Gleissberg" minimum).
 Second, the absolute concentration varies by a factor of ~ 2.5 over the 400-year interval.
 Third, the three established minima (Maunder, Dalton, and Gleissberg) all coincide with local peaks in concentration.
-Fourth, a striking feature is that, unlike the Sunspot record, the Maunder minimum as viewed through $10^{B}e$ was not steady.
-The Be-10 data steadily increased from 1.75×10^{4} atoms/g to over 3×10^{4} during the 70-year interval.
+Fourth, a striking feature is that, unlike the Sunspot record, the Maunder minimum as viewed through ${}^{10}Be$ was not steady.
+The ${}^{10}Be$ data steadily increased from 1.75×10^4 atoms/g to over 3×10^4 during the 70-year interval.
 Thus, at least from a cosmic ray perspective, the Maunder minimum period was a period of evolution, not constancy.

-We might reasonably infer then that if, as the record suggests, the CR flux increased by almost a factor of two, this suggests a commensurate decrease in the strength of the interplanetary magnetic field.
+If we assume that the Be-10 10 Be fluctuations are a reasonable fiduciary for variations in CR flux, We might infer that the CR flux increased by almost a factor of two, suggesting a commensurate decrease in the strength of the interplanetary magnetic field.
 In fact, the relationship between CR flux and the strength of the IMF is considerably more complicated (Usoskin 2008).
 We will return to this point in Section 2.5, where we consider the modulation potential.

 The ${}^{10}Be$ record also calls into question the idea that the Maunder Minimum interval is substantially the same as the 2008/2009 minimum.
 In particular, the recent minimum is a snapshot of the Sun in time, whereas, as we have argued here, the Maunder minimum was an evolving configuration: If the recent minimum is related to the Maunder Minimum, to which part is it associated with?
 Presumably, it would be the beginning, since we have not yet witnessed the 70 years of little-to-no sunspots or the continual increase in cosmic ray fluxes.
-We conclude then, that at best, the 2008/2009 minimum may turn out to be the first minimum that defined the start of a new grand minimum.
+We conclude then, that at best, the 2008/2009 minimum may turn out to be the first minimum that defined the start of a descent towards a new grand minimum.